 This lovely aria is a very big song... its highest note, Bb, is beyond the strong part of most singers' voices.
 So be careful.
 Most of the melody is set high.

 DON'T GIVE THIS ARIA to your high-school student to study.
-To my shame, I once gave Song to the Moon to an ambitious 18-year-old, perhaps setting her up for bad habits.
-If one is not a voice specialist, it is better as a teacher to steer clear of arias, except perhaps for a passing acquaintance in a low key.
+If one is not a voice specialist, it is better as a teacher to steer clear of the big arias, except perhaps for a passing acquaintance in a low key.

 In addition, I have made a downloadable pronunciation guide of the Czech lyrics, based on assistance from a friend who is a native of the Czech Republic.
 See a bit further down the page.